AppiumTestDistribution/appium-wait-plugin/README.md

 ## Skip element Enabled Check for commands
 Before performing actions such as `click`, `setValue`, `clear` etc, plugin waits for element to be enabled.
-As mentioned in [#78](https://github.com/AppiumTestDistribution/appium-wait-plugin/issues/78) if there is a need to skip the `elementEnabled` check for a set of commands, `elementEnabledCheckExclusionCmdsList` can be sent along with timeout values.
+As mentioned in [#78](https://github.com/AppiumTestDistribution/appium-wait-plugin/issues/78) if there is a need to skip the `elementEnabled` check for a set of commands, `excludeEnabledCheck` can be sent along with timeout values.
 ##### Usage
 wdio
 ```
-await driver.executeScript('plugin: setWaitTimeout', [
+await driver.executeScript('plugin: setWaitPluginProperties', [
         {
           timeout: 1111,
           intervalBetweenAttempts: 11,
-		  elementEnabledCheckExclusionCmdsList: ['click','setValue']
+		  excludeEnabledCheck: ['click','setValue']
         },
 ]);

-await driver.executeScript('plugin: getWaitTimeout', [])
+await driver.executeScript('plugin: getWaitPluginProperties', [])
 ```

-By default `elementEnabledCheckExclusionCmdsList` is empty list.
+By default `excludeEnabledCheck` is empty list.